stranskyjan/photo-calendar/README.md

 	--title                       "Some calendar title" \
 	--title-page-image            /some/image/for/title/page \
 	--title-page-background       /some/background/image/for/titlepage \
+	--last-page-background        /some/background/image/for/last/page \
 	--name-days-file              /some/file/with/name-days \
 	--religious-holidays-file     /some/file/with/religious/holidays \
 	--public-holidays-file        /some/file/with/public/holidays \
 	--notes-file                  /some/file/with/notes/like/birthdays/etc \
 	--week-day-names-file         /some/file/with/custom/week/day/names \
+	--abbr-week-day-names-file    /some/file/with/custom/abbreviated/week/day/names \
 	--month-names-file            /some/file/with/custom/month/names \
+	--abbr-month-names-file       /some/file/with/custom/abbreviated/month/names \
 	--template                    delphinus
 ```